ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 ### c) Board schematic
 I wanted the board to be easily produce at home by anybody so I choose to use a single side PCB with plated-trhough holes (PTH) components.
 SMD component will be a also good choice, but I know that occasionnal welder are more at ease with PTH components.
 The drilling size is 0.8mm, the width of the electrical tracks is 16mil (0.40mm) and the clearance is 10mil (0.25mm), theses parameters allows you to produce the board using the toner transfer method (this method requires very few tools).
 There is only 2 air wires on the current version of the board (you can propose a new version to reduce this number).

-I choose to use a pre-build 4 relays board because I had some laying around... but you can integrate relays to the main PCB, it will look more professionnal.
+~~I choose to use a pre-build 4 relays board because I had some laying around... but you can integrate relays to the main PCB, it will look more professionnal.~~ Relays are integrated on the board to integrate more easily in the original enclosure.

 The original motherboard dimension are 10.5cm x 17cm, mounting hole are 5mm wide and are placed 4.5mm from the edge of the board.
 The PCB will be mounted using the same mounting screw used by the original motherboard (but I don't think I will be using the center plastic lock).